modanesh/gym_modified_cartpole/README.md

 - [x] **LunarLanderMod-v0**: has a simulation of upward wind.
 Changes 33% of the **main engine fire** actions to **noop**.
 - [x] **LunarLanderMod-v1**: has a simulation of winds from the sides.
 Changes 66% of the **left/right engine fire** actions to **noop**.
 - [x] **LunarLanderMod-v2**: has a simulation of combined winds: upwards and from the sides.
 Changes 33% of the **main engine fire** and 66% of the **left/right engine fire** actions to **noop**.
+- [x] **LunarLanderMod-v7**: at a specific step has a simulation of a very small and gradual combination of winds starts: upwards and from the sides.
+Changes actions forces to a fraction of them.
+- [x] **LunarLanderMod-v8**: at specific steps depending on horizon, a simulation of a sudden and big combination of winds starts: upwards and from the sides.
+Multiplies and negates actions forces.
 - [x] **MountainCarMod-v2**: has a simulation of combined winds: from left to right (L2R) and right to left (R2L).
 Changes 75% of the **left** or **right** actions to **noop**.

 ## TODO